lsst-ts/ts_M1M3SupportFPGA/README.md

 read the current timestamp and state of all digital inputs and place that sample into a FIFO.
-Then at some other point in time the *Telemetry/Support/TelemetryUpdate.vi* will call the *DigitalInput/TryUpdateDigitalInputSample.vi* to move break up the sample into multiple actions for the telemetry update process to execute and will notify the trigger process that the sample has been fully processed.
+Then at some other point in time the *Telemetry/Support/TelemetryUpdate.vi* will call the *DigitalInput/TryUpdateDigitalInputSample.vi* to read from **DigitalInputFIFO** Sample, Timestamp and Value fields and writes those into three entries in **DigitalOutputTelemetryFIFO**. **DigitalOutputTelemetryFIFO** is copied into **TelemetryFIFO**. **TelemetryFIFO** is processed in *Telemetry/Support/TelemetryMemoryUpdate.vi*, with values written into *Telemetry/Hardware/Memory*.
+Once processed, registers *TelemetryEmptyRegister* and *DigitalTelemetryEmpty* register are true and new sample can be obtained.

-Since a SCTL only allows a FIFO to be written to in one loop and read from one loop the design utilizes multiple FIFOs to get around this restriction.
+Since a SCTL only allows a FIFO writes in one loop and reads in another loop the design utilizes multiple FIFOs to get around this restriction.
 In the example above a digital input sample is pushed into the *DigitalInputTelemetryFIFO* so that the it can be read by the *Telemetry/CopyToTelemetryFIFO.vi* loop and pushed into the global